Validation Studies

 Further steps may be taken using two-stage or multistage sampling to achieve desired sample size if it cannot be achieved through one-stage sampling.

-We have defined the steps and also the requirements in each step to cluster sample.
+We have defined the steps and requirements in each step to cluster the sample.
 Now, let’s see the advantages and disadvantages of this sampling method.

 Create high-quality samples with Voxco Audience